Jessicavazm/JessicaVaz_T2A1-A/README.md

 # Q11

-Data is manipulated in Relational databases through query languages.
-The most common manipulative methods contain retrieving data from database which is performed by using 'SELECT', adding data to the database by using 'INSERT', updating data by using 'UPDATE' and removing data from database by using 'DELETE'.

-CLI

-CRUD
+Data in relational databases can be manipulated using CRUD operations, which stands for CREATE, READ, UPDATE, and DELETE.
+In PostgreSQL, you retrieve data using the SELECT method, add data with the INSERT method, update data with the UPDATE method, and remove data with the DELETE method.

+CLIs can also be created to perform operations on a database.
+Common custom commands include creating tables, seeding tables, and deleting tables.
+The CLI is essential for API testing because it allows you to manipulate tables directly from the API code to achieve immediate response.

 #### SELECT:
 The select method is used to query data from data table, SELECT * means select everything.
-WHERE/ FILTER BY can be used along the select method to gather specific information.
-In the example bellow, SELECT is used to gather information where id matches the number 1.
+WHERE/ FILTER BY can be used along the 'select' method to gather specific information.
+In the example bellow, SELECT method is used to gather information where id matches the number 1.

+SELECT DISTINCT can be be used to retrieve unique values from a specific column.

+SELECT DISTINCT name FROM users;

+### Example of SELECT method

     trello_db=# SELECT * FROM users WHERE id = 1;